Search

 DynamoDB's consistency models are implemented through its distributed architecture and replication mechanisms:

-- Strongly consistent reads are routed to the leader node for the partition.
+- The read request is routed directly to the leader node for the partition

-- The leader ensures it has the most up-to-date data before responding.
+- Since all writes go through the leader first, it always has the most current data

 Architecture and Scalability